 Another thing I’ve learned is that saying things out loud (or to hundreds of people on the internet) actually does make you feel kind of better.
 The words come out and the fear of being judged and the feeling of being ashamed kind of dull down.
 So here it goes.
 A brief list (in condensed paragraph form) of some failures, by MIT’s standards, in reverse chronological order:

 I recently dropped a class, and even though I’m taking 4 other classes, I still feel behind compared to my peers, who work through 6 classes.
 I’m not taking enough technical classes.
 The only classes I’ve gotten A’s in have been HASS classes.
 I didn’t get any leadership positions in the clubs I participated in.
 I didn’t have a fancy tech job over the summer.
 I didn’t get a UROP.
 I got a fifth week flag for 5.111 my freshman fall.
-I
+I failed no-recorded 8.01.

 I agonized over that last one the most.
 We always hear success stories about rising against all odds, and turning that first failed exam into an A in the class.
 I wouldn’t consider myself one of those cases.
 I was already in a slower version of the class that extended into IAP (8.01L, to be exact), and I constantly looked down on myself for that.
 Even though I went to lecture every day, I struggled on PSETs and failed my exams while my classmates breezed through with no issues.
 Come November, it became increasingly harder to motivate myself to go to class.
 I was so upset by my first exam grade that I convinced myself that my recitation was unhelpful, and I stopped going.
 I gradually worked less and less with my peers to finish PSETs, because I felt so guilty that I wasn’t contributing to solving any of the problems.
 All of this snowballed into a NR on my grade report.